 In a statement in November, Democratic National Committee communications director Adam Hodge criticized the selection of Mnuchin as a "slap in the face to voters who hoped he would shake up Washington."
 Hodge continued, "So much for draining the swamp," and characterized Mnuchin as a "billionaire hedge fund manager and Goldman Sachs alumnus who preyed on homeowners during the recession."

 Here's everything you need to know about Mnuchin:

 Age: 53 (born Dec.
 21, 1962)

 Birthplace: New York City.
 Mnuchin comes from an influential New York family; his father, Robert Mnuchin, was a partner at Goldman Sachs and opened the Mnuchin Gallery on the Upper East Side.

 Education: Yale University

-What he does now: Steve Mnuchin is a co-founder, a co-CEO and the chairman of Dune Capital Management.
-He is a member of Trump's transition team executive committee and has visited Trump Tower in New York City several times since Trump was elected.
+What he did before his nomination: Steve Mnuchin was a co-founder, a co-CEO and the chairman of Dune Capital Management.
+He was a member of Trump's transition team executive committee.

 What he used to do: Mnuchin was a partner at Goldman Sachs, where he worked for 17 years, and left the firm in 2002.
 He then founded RatPac Dune Entertainment, which produced "Avatar" and the X-Men movies, among others.
 In 2009 he organized investors (including top Hillary Clinton donor George Soros) to buy the failed housing lender IndyMac and renamed it OneWest.
 OneWest was sold to the CIT Group in 2015.
 He also worked for Soros Fund Management, a firm founded by Soros.